Blog General

 Geo Fencing

 Geo fencing creates a virtual perimeter around a specific location, such as a store or event venue.
-When a user enters this “fenced” area, they receive targeted ads or offers on their mobile device. geo fencing marketing is highly effective for event marketing and retail promotions.
+When a user enters this “fenced” area, they receive targeted ads or offers on their mobile device.
+Geo fencing marketing is highly effective for event marketing and retail promotions.

 Example: